 Houseplants are a great way to naturally filter the air in your home and provide a relaxing and natural ambiance.
 Felines, especially indoor cats, have a built-in urge to nibble on greens, which is why it’s so important to make sure that any plants around the house are kosher for kitty.
 Three of the safest houseplants are fishpole bamboo, bamboo palm, and most types of fern (excluding the asparagus and cycad varieties.)

 But, there are also some common varieties of household plants that are poisonous or very irritating for cats, like: Ivy, Pothos, Philodendron, and Kalanchoe.
-This chart shows common plants that are poisonous to humans and pets alike.

 Cats have such a wide variety of tastes.
 My friend Amy’s cat, Alice, won’t eat any human food whatsoever (not even fresh tuna fish), whereas my cat Buddha wants to eat odd things like pretzels and edamame.
 It’s important to remember that many human foods can upset kitty’s tummy or make them very ill.